JetBrains/teamcity-sdk-maven-plugin/README.md

 ### Plugin goals

-The plugin adds following goals:
+The plugin adds the following goals:

 * ```mvn tc-sdk:init``` will check if TeamCity is available in the target location and its version is the same as used in the maven project.
 If it is missing, the plugin can download the distribution and unpack it for you.
 * ```mvn tc-sdk:start``` will do the init check (see above), deploy your plugin to the data directory, and start a TeamCity server and agent